HyVoid/workforce-planning-payroll-excel-dashboard/README.md

 Licensed under the **Apache License 2.0**.

-You are free to use, modify, and distribute this project in accordance with the terms of the Apache License 2.0.
+You are free to use, modify, and distribute this software framework for both commercial and private organizational use in accordance with the terms of the Apache License 2.0.

 Copyright © 2026.